 Our aggregate monthly maintenance fee revenues vary primarily based upon the number of active cards in our portfolio and the average fee assessed per account.
 Our average monthly maintenance fee per active account depends upon the mix of products in our portfolio at any given point in time and upon the extent to which fees are waived based on various incentives provided to customers in an effort to encourage higher usage and retention.
 Our aggregate ATM fee revenues vary based upon the number of cardholder ATM transactions and the average fee per ATM transaction.
 The average fee per ATM transaction depends upon the mix of products in our portfolio at any given point in time and the extent to which cardholders use ATMs within our free network that carry no fee for cash withdrawal transactions.
-Our aggregate new card fee revenues vary based upon the number of GPR cards and checking accounts activated and the average new card fee.
-The average new card fee depends primarily upon the mix of products that we sell since there are variations in new account fees based on the product and/or the location or source where our products are purchased.
+Our aggregate new card fee revenues vary based upon the number of GPR cards and checking accounts activated and the average new card fee depends primarily upon the mix of products that we sell since there are variations in new account fees based on the product and/or the location or source where our products are purchased.
 Our aggregate other fees vary primarily based upon account sales of all types, gift card sales, purchase transactions and the number of active accounts in our portfolio.

-Processing and Settlement Service Revenues - Processing and settlement service revenues consist of cash transfer revenues and tax refund processing service revenues.
-We earn cash transfer revenues when consumers fund their cards through a reload transaction at a Green Dot Network retail location or purchase and use a MoneyPak.
+Processing and Settlement Service Revenues - Processing and settlement service revenues consist of cash transfer revenues through the Green Dot Network, tax refund processing service revenues and disbursement program revenues though our SimplyPaid platform.
+We earn cash transfer revenues when consumers fund their cards through a reload transaction at a Green Dot Network retail location.
 Our aggregate cash transfer revenues vary based upon the mix of locations where reload transactions occur, since reload fees vary by location.
-We earn tax refund processing service revenues when a customer of a third party tax preparation company chooses to pay their tax preparation fee through the use of our tax refund processing services.
+We earn tax refund processing service revenues when a customer of a third party tax preparation provider chooses to pay tax preparation fees through the use of our tax refund processing services.
+We earn disbursement program fees on a per disbursement basis as disbursements are made.

 Interchange Revenues - We earn interchange revenues from fees remitted by the merchant's bank, which are based on rates established by the payment networks, when customers make purchase transactions using our products.

 Our aggregate interchange revenues vary based primarily on the number of active cards in our portfolio, the average transactional volume of the active cards in our portfolio and on the mix of cardholder purchases between those using signature identification technologies and those using personal identification numbers and the corresponding rates.